 UCAN: UCAN (University Career Alumni Network) is a U of M resource that allows students to connect with university alumni across any broad spectrum of fields, or majors, to gain insight or advice on resumes, interviewing tips, personal statements, and so much more.
 When exploring Alumni, in the search bar type in Hispanic and you can also search Native American/Indigenous People.
 You will see all the alumni that have self-identified as Native American/Indigenous People.
 These Alumni are willingly donating their time on this platform to help students in any way they can with guiding their future steps beyond college.

 Indian & Native American Workforce Development Professionals Training and Resources: Workforce Innovation and Opportunity Act (WIOA) Section 166 grantees and the Department of Labor share a vision of providing quality employment and training services to tribes, tribal organizations, Alaska Native entities, Indian controlled organizations and Native Hawaiian organizations serving unemployed and low-income Native Americans, Alaska Natives and Native Hawaiians.
-The resources included on this site cover a range of topics from those that are career-related, to financial management, to issues related to specific industries.
+This site contains resources that cover a range of topics from career-related, to financial management, to issues related to specific industries.

 Native American Journalists Association: The NAJF is committed to increasing the representation of Indigenous journalists in mainstream media.
-One way it supports and empowers its members is through an annual fellowship.
+It supports and empowers its members is through an annual fellowship.
 NAJA aims to foster professional development for members at all career levels.

-Society for the Advancement of Chicanos/Hispanic and Native Americans in Science: This organization supports those pursuing an education or career in STEM fields with teaching and learning resources, networking and mentoring opportunities, and special cultural events.
+Society for the Advancement of Chicanos/Hispanic and Native Americans in Science: This organization supports those pursuing an education or career in STEM fields.
+The site contains teaching and learning resources, networking and mentoring opportunities, and information on special cultural events.
 There are also year-round opportunities for mentorship, workshops, and other support for Native American undergraduate and graduate students.

 U.S. Department of the Interior: Indian Affairs: This government agency serves (directly or through contracts, grants, or compacts) approximately 1.9 million American Indians and Alaska Natives.
 It offers employment opportunities in a variety of specializations that meet the needs of the populations it serves.
 It also offers leadership training opportunities (Pathways to Leadership Program) and internships found through the Presidential Management Fellows Program.